A3Bagged/Creality-K1/Led Bars/README.md

 To get the best out of your presets take a note of the following things:

 For a progress bar while printing modify your "printing" preset to ```percent``` with the *intensity* slider all the way to the left 0%.

 ---

+## Images:
+Some immages of the build:

+---